Bryncrug on the map

 Crime and Anti-Social Behaviour in Bryncrug

-Crime in the area is lower than the national average.
-Anti-social behaviour is the leading concern across Bryncrug, with 4 incidents recorded in January 2026.
+Crime in the area is broadly in line with the national average.
+Anti-social behaviour is the leading concern across Bryncrug, with 4 incidents recorded in April 2026.

 Schools & Education 3 nearby View all schools